|1964 Model Year

 cars and either would be correct on a restored or original car.

-Ford Master Parts Catalog there is a listing for aluminum front drum kit for taxi cabs part number C3AE-1102-E. There is no evidence
+the Ford Master Parts Catalog there is a listing for aluminum front drum kit for taxi cabs part number C3AE-1102-E. There is no

-that this part was used on any 427 car from the factory but the possibility exists that some were installed by racers for the obvious
+evidence that this part was used on any 427 car from the factory but the possibility exists that some were installed by racers for the

 As mentioned before all the 427 cars came equipped with the 15 X 5 1/2 Kelsey Hayes steel wheels.
 These wheels were special to